 But why is ACTA so criticized?

 The same arguments that were used against SOPA come back here: Anti Counterfeiting Trade Agreement (ACTA) is seen as a threat to freedom on the internet.
-If you want the full details of the Anti-Counterfeiting Trade Agreement, you can read it here.
 But to summarise it, ACTA’s goals are to enforce copyright and tackle counterfeited goods.

 As it was with SOPA, the reasons behind setting-up ACTA are genuine: there are losses due to copyright infringement as well as counterfeit.
 But here again, as the debate is brought to the internet, the anti-ACTA are arguing that it’s another threat to internet freedom.